openstack-charmers/charm-ceph-iscsi/README.md

 initiators may impose policy on credentials (`client-username` and `client-password`).

+> **Important**: The underlying machines for the ceph-iscsi units must have internal name resolution working (i.e. the machines must be able to resolve each other's hostnames).

 ### The `gwcli` utility

 The management of targets, beyond the target-creation action described above,